What are proteins in their simplest form?

 Jeff: Glycogenesis, Protein synthesis

 Karen eats rice and tilapia for dinner while George ate tacos on flour tortillas.
-Who is more likely to have a "crash" after eating?
+Who is more likely to experience hyperglycemia after eating?

 George